yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/google-message.md

 * The second email will have the security key.

 To verify the bot, the contact person needs to reply to the first email with the following information:

+* The recipient's name
+* Title of the employee
+* Google-provided security key from separate email

+> **Standard format**
 > I, [name of brand employee] and [title of employee], grant yellow.ai the right to send Business Messages using the information specified in this email.
 Security key: [Google-provided security key from separate email]

 Next, Google will verify this email and mark the bot as verified if all the information is as per the Google's guidelines.